oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

 ## Additional information

 In a real migration, you would run incremental backup/restore cycles at regular intervals.
-In the days before the migration, you perhaps do one every day, whereas on the final day, you run them more often.
+In the days before the migration, you perhaps do one every day, whereas, on the final day, you run them more often.
 Ideally, you would complete an incremental backup/restore cycle very close to the start of the downtime window.

 ## Acknowledgements